 According to AAPD (American Academy of Pediatric Dentistry) guidelines, infants should initially visit the pediatric dentist around the time of their first birthday.
-Dr. Green would prefer to see them when they have all 20 primary teeth in place.
+Dr. Green would prefer to see them when they have all 20 primary teeth in place, around 4 or 5 years old.
 First visits can be stressful for parents, especially for parents who have dental phobias themselves.

 It is imperative for parents to continually communicate positive messages about dental visits (especially the first one), and to help the child feel as happy as possible about visiting the dentist.